Frequently asked questions

 - As activation will require a technician to visit your premises, if your line is compatible, a technician will contact you to arrange a preferred installation date within 2 weeks of your order.

-- Once that appointment has been booked, we’ll pre-provision your VDSL2 service so that it’s active and ready to use as soon once the technician has performed any necessary work at your premises.
+- Once that appointment has been booked, we’ll pre-provision your VDSL2 service so that it’s active and ready to use as soon as the technician has performed any necessary work at your premises.

-- On the date of installation, the technician will come equipped with your VDSL2 modem (if ordered in your original application), and will complete the installation at your premises This will include setup of your Netphone VoIP service, provided it’s activated prior to the visit*.
+- On the date of installation, the technician will install the VDSL2 modem that was delivered to you, and will complete the installation at your premises.
+This will include setup of your Netphone VoIP service, provided it’s activated prior to the visit*.

 *When porting an existing number to Netphone, this process will take longer than a new number activation, and may not be completed until after your VDSL2 service has been installed.
 In this instance, you’ll still be able to easily configure Netphone yourself by following the instructions in your Netphone activation email, Quick Start Guide provided with our VDSL2 modem, or just call our friendly support team on 1300 786 068, and they’ll be more than happy to help.